ArnoldDP/ARSE/README.md

 Sure!
 Cabbage, Pi-Cho, and Kauz are included but if you don't like any of those, there are plenty of ENB presets out there to try out

+>does this list support controller?

+Yep!
+Just scroll down to the botom and you'll see a separator labeled "Controller Optionals" Enable both the mods in there and you should be good to go

 > What body mod does it use for men?

 T.N.G.